J4ve/J4ve/README.md

 ---

 ### 💡 About Me
 I play video games, make music, and I'm passionate about solving real-world problems with code.
-Whether it’s a side project, some automation, or just experimenting with AI, I’m all about making things that work and learning along the way.
-Always improving, always building.

 ---